allclients2/amzn_music_downloader/README.md

 Usage:
 Make sure `mp4decrypt` is in the system path
 Get a device widevine file and name it as `device.wvd`.
-Place it into the directory of the repo (not src), then use as follows:
+Place it into the directory you are using the program from.

 usage: main.py [-h] [--output-dir OUTPUT_DIR] [--cookies-file COOKIES_FILE] [-v] [--from-browser]
                [--browser {chrome,edge,firefox}] [--min-bitrate MIN_BITRATE]